Marshmallow: Invert sugar

 Invert sugar is produced when sucrose breaks down due to the addition of water, also known as hydrolysis.
 This molecule exhibits all the characteristics of honey except the flavor because it is the primary sugar found in honey.
-This means that invert sugar has the ability to prevent crystallization, and produce a tender marshmallow.
-It is also an effective humectant, which allows it to trap water, and prevent the marshmallow from drying out.
+This means that invert sugar has the ability to prevent crystallization and produce a tender marshmallow.
+It is also an effective humectant, allowing it to trap water and prevent the marshmallow from drying out.
 For some candies, this is not a good trait to have, but for marshmallows, it is an advantage since it has a high moisture content.

 Fruit syrups

 While not widely used for traditional or commercial recipes, fruit syrups have been proposed as an alternative sugar for marshmallows.

 Additional ingredients

 Flavors

 Unless a variation of the standard marshmallow is being made, vanilla is always used as the flavoring.
-The vanilla can either be added in extract form, or by infusing the vanilla beans in the sugar syrup during cooking.
+The vanilla can either be added in extract form or by infusing the vanilla beans in the sugar syrup during cooking.
 This is the best technique to get an even distribution of flavor throughout the marshmallow.